sleroy/h5_memory_issue/AmazonQ.md

-# Ferrari Memory Profiler - Amazon Q Analysis
+# Memory Profiler - Amazon Q Analysis

 ## Memory Issue Analysis

-The Ferrari Memory Profiler was used to analyze memory usage patterns in a Python data processing script that works with HDF5 files.
+The Memory Profiler was used to analyze memory usage patterns in a Python data processing script that works with HDF5 files.
 The analysis revealed several key issues:

 ### Observed Memory Behavior